 People often add onion, garlic cloves raw to their pressure cooker, which ruins the taste and aroma of their dishes.
 Pressure-cooking preserves the pungent flavour, making the food less appealing to your tongue.
 Sauté the onions and garlic first in a pan and then add it to the pressure cooker.

 So, pay attention to how much liquid you add to your pressure cooker and what should be actually cooked in it.
 Also, make sure you use your sauté pan as often as required.
-Minus these mistakes, your pressure cooking would no more be a tale of over-cooked, tastless food.
+Minus these mistakes, your pressure cooking would no more be a tale of over-cooked, tasteless food.

 Image Source: Getty